 White Rock is a beach town, at least that’s what most people think when they think of White Rock.
 But did you know that White Rock is also home to a thriving arts & culture scene?
 Musicians, painters, potters and photographers all call White Rock home.
-You can find artwork, waiting to be discovered, around almost every corner, whether it’s sculptures, hydro boxes, lamp standards or hidden “rainy day only” artworks.
+You can find artwork, waiting to be discovered, around almost every corner, whether it’s sculptures, hydro boxes, lamp standards or hidden (and temporary) “rainy day only” artworks.
 One of our favourite forms of public art is the colourful murals that adorn the sides of many buildings throughout the city.
 We’ve even created a map with most of the murals so you can plot your journey.

 Here’s our guide to White Rock’s murals: